Find out how to determine the place of supply of your services and how to deal with supplies of services which you receive from outside the UK.

 - making any supplies of goods or services to a particular establishment

-But, it is always necessary to consider all the facts.
+You’ll always need to consider all the facts.

 If you’re a supplier it is your responsibility to find out at which establishment your customer receives your supplies and therefore whether or not UK VAT is chargeable.
 If you have established the facts about your customer but are still unsure about where your services are received, you should contact our VAT: general enquiries team for guidance.